In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 For information about the rules that apply to a tax-free qualified tuition reduction provided to employees and their

-families by an educational institution, see Publication 970.
+families by an educational institution, see Pub.
+970.

 Allowances paid by the Department of Veterans Affairs are not included in your income.
 These allowances are not considered